-- 5 B2M LP proposes the establishment of a new "Earnings Sharing Mechanism ("ESM") - 6 Deferral Account" to record any over-earnings realized during any year of the five-year - term through B2M LP's transmission revenue.
+- 4 NRLP proposes the establishment of a new "Earnings Sharing Mechanism ("ESM") - 5 Deferral Account" to record 50% of any earnings that exceed the regulatory return on - equity reflected in this Application by more than 100 basis points in any year of the five- - year term through NRLP's transmission revenue.
+The ROE calculation will be consistent - 8 with how NRLP will calculate and submit ROE using an OEB-approved template as part - 9 of the annual RRR process.

 - The account will be established as Account 2435, Accrued Rate-Payer Benefit effective - January 1, 2020.
-B2M LP will record interest on any balance in the sub-account using - the interest rates set by the OEB.
-Simple interest will be calculated on the opening - monthly balance of the account until the balance is fully disposed.
+NRLP will record interest on any balance in the sub-account using the - interest rates set by the OEB.
+Simple interest will be calculated on the opening monthly - balance of the account until the balance is fully disposed.